 We circle as I point down at the trees.
 There, I say, is the spot.
 I see a creek and a patch of alder.
 It is the first patch of alder beyond the bridge site.
 The opening I saw on the aerial photos back in the Forest Service office, the place on the map where the contours widen, just before Dolly Creek.
-He nods and looks at me, raises an eyebrow.
+A good place to camp while I flag the new trail location.
+The pilot nods and looks at me, raises an eyebrow.
 Here?
 Suddenly I doubt myself.
 Go upstream, I say.
 I point wildly and try to get my bearings quickly as trees and river blur by.
 I see a bigger creek tumbling into the river and then cliffs.
 I point back downstream.
 That was the spot, I say.
 Okey doke, he says and turns the helicopter around.
 Green swirls past then brown, flecks of rock, a bit of blue.
 He finds the spot again, slows and pulls the front of the helicopter up slightly and floats down to the ground.
 He lands, gently settling the skids into wet sand, rocking back and forth, back and forth, looking over his shoulder and down to the ground, until the helicopter feels solid.

 We decide on four days until pick up.
 I say, I’ll call Saturday, and he nods, the pilot does.
 He asks if I brought a gun.
 A gun?
 I ask, puzzled.
 The bears, he says, you out here all alone with the bears.
 I nod and smile.
 They won’t bother me, I say.
 I’m ok being alone.
 He shakes his head and says he doesn’t like it.
 He says he doesn’t like to drop me here alone and worse without a gun.
 I smile then unplug my flight helmet from the radio.
 I wave goodbye and mouth thanks, big and dramatic, making my mouth wide.
 I climb down out of the helicopter, pull my backpack from the backseat, close the door and step away, crouching low and half carry, half stumble, drag my heavy pack away, embarrassed I can’t do it with ease, knowing he is watching.
 I heave the pack behind a log then turn and give a thumbs up.
 He lifts away, slowly rising above the tree tops before waving goodbye and turning down valley.
 He accelerates and is gone.